 What if Mastodon is bought by a billionaire or sold to another company?

-That’s not possible.
-There is no company to sell.
-Even if a specific Mastodon community becomes controlled by a billionaire or company, it is only one part of a huge network of independent communities.
+Even if a specific Mastodon community becomes controlled by a billionaire or company, it’s only one part of a huge network of independent communities.
 People can just move to a new community if it goes sideways.

 This sounds pretty great.
 Does it actually work?